jsmall16/Small-Python-Portfolio/README.md

 ## Structure

-This repository is organized into the following folders:
+This repository contains the following subfolder:

-   - Data visualizations
-   - Data Wrangling
-   - Key Data Structures
-   - Databases
+   - basic streamlit app
-   - Databases & Data Processing
-   - Text Processing
-   - Image Processing
-   - Machine Learning

-The organization of these folders enables clear navigation and demonstration of my data science skills.
+This folder features projects utilizing Streamlit to create dynamic and interactive web applications for data exploration and visualization.